We hosted a car club get together organised by Michael Morris of Morris Signs Ourimbah with cars coming from Qld, Vic, SA, WA and, of course, NSW.

 A Big THANK YOU to our wonderful volunteers, Barry and Dirk, for the fantastic work they’ve been doing to keep the gardens and grounds of the Museum looking their best over the past few months.
 Now we’re open again, it’s so nice to have the place looking great.
 We had a visit from a large group of cockatoos this week – even though we can’t have large groups yet – nobody told them and they’re obviously enjoying the grounds too.

 We have had many visits from clubs, bus companies and groups this year and would like to thank everyone for their support.
-And thank you for your kinds words.
+And thank you for your kind words.
 We look forward to seeing you all again soon.

 45 members of our Group visited Alison Homestead for a Social Activity – Tour & Luncheon.
 The Homestead was a joy to visit, and to see and hear the history of the homestead was enjoyed by all.
 The beautiful old pieces on display are just fantastic, and a credit to you all.
 The staff/volunteers on the day were friendly, brilliant and very knowledgeable.
 The hamburger lunch was so fresh and tasty.
 On behalf of our Club, Thank you for a fabulous day.
 Di